 Depth analysis

 We investigated RAD-sequencing data for read depth disparities between sexes expected to occur in digametic species.
 To do this, we looked for signs of sex-specific sequencing depth differences between female and male RAD-sequencing data.
 We performed two experiments – the first using our female assembly and second using our male assembly as a reference genome.
 Each experiment used the 24 female and 24 male alignment files from the prior GWAS.
 First, we acquired the depth of aligned reads at every nucleotide in the reference genome using samtools v1.9 (Li et al., 2009).
-Next, we discarded loci with zero coverage in either sex and compared the ratio of the mean depth for both sexes at each loci.
-To identify locations in the genome where one sex may exhibit consistently high coverage and the opposite sex contained less than or equal to half of the opposite sex’s depth, we sorted and looked for high-fidelity regions greater than 5,000 bp exhibiting a sex coverage ratio greater than or equal to two.
+Next, we discarded loci with zero coverage in either sex and compared the ratio of the mean depth for both sexes at each locus.
+To identify locations in the genome where one sex exhibited consistently high coverage and the opposite sex exhibited less than or equal to half of the opposite sex’s depth, we sorted and looked for high-fidelity regions greater than 5,000 bp exhibiting a sex coverage ratio greater than or equal to two.

 K-mer analysis

 We looked for unique differences of sequence content in males versus females using a k-mer based approach.
-To do this, we created and filtered sex-specific sequence signatures from the female and male individual’s linked-read sequence data generated for our genome assemblies.
+We created and filtered sex-specific sequence signatures from the female and male individuals’ linked-read sequence data generated for our genome assemblies.
 First, we created MinHash sketches of 21-mers for each sequencing data file (sourmash compute -k 21, 31, 51, --scaled 100 --track-abundance) and merged the resulting signature files together (sourmash sig merge -k 21) using sourmash c3.5.0 (Brown & Irber, 2016).
 Next, we eliminated k-mers likely to be the product of sequencing errors by purging signature files of k-mers with abundances less than five (sourmash sig filter -m 5).
 We extracted all unique k-mers from the dataset, normalized abundances for each sex and observed the ratios of male to female abundances.
 After, we discarded k-mers shared between female and males to obtain sex-specific k-mers and selected high abundance (50-100x) k-mers.
 The resulting high abundance, single sex k-mers were used in subsequent k-mer analyses.

 Initially, we determined if the high abundance male-only k-mers were consistently elevated in a large region of the genome.
-To do this, we extracted contigs from the A1 assembly containing five or more k-mers.
+To do this, we extracted contigs from the A1 assembly (Joslin et al., in prep) containing five or more k-mers.
 The A1 assembly was used to acquire contigs with moderate contiguity compared to the final reference genome (Table 2.4).
 Because we scaled down the number of hashes to 1/1,000 in the sourmash compute step, each selected contig was expected to have a minimum length of roughly 5,000 bp.
 We compared the abundance of female-only and male-only k-mers found within contigs and took the median abundance of k-mers within every contig to find the given contig’s abundance in each sex.
 Finally, we compared the female contig abundance to the male contig abundance and isolated the male-only contigs to compile a “putative Y” subset of sequences for further validation.